alexeyinkin/eb-1a/1-process/README.md

 Also, I was detained at a [Navalny's](https://en.wikipedia.org/wiki/Alexei_Navalny) rally once.
-It was political, so it was not an issue for the USA authorities.
+It was political, so it was not an issue for the US authorities.
 It was a detainment and not an arrest, and a detainment is a milder procedure.
 However, the European Court of Human Rights in its ruling translated that as *an arrest*.
-That's why I decided to answer *'Yes'* to the arrest question in DS-260 form, and so I attached both court rulings on the matter.
+That's why I decided to answer *'Yes'* to the arrest question in the DS-260 form, and so I attached both court rulings on the matter.
 I decided it would be worse to answer 'No' and then have them google